 China, Africa, Europe, and even the US: ghost towns now exist on every continent, the apparent fallout of a world urbanizing at a staggering pace.
 One could view them as accidents, which occur in the margins, the inevitable byproducts of an otherwise carefully calculated risk.
 But perhaps they are more… perhaps these towns also constitute compelling reasons for reflection in the face of a seemingly unbreakable consensus that the city is our one and only common future.

-The studio will conduct research into the phenomenon globally.
-A limited number of cases will be selected for further study, including the reasons for their failure.
-During the studio’s design phase, students will be asked to come up with a vision as to what meaningful future can be conceived for each case.
+During the first half of the semester the studio will conduct research into the phenomenon globally including the reasons for their failure.
+During the studio’s design phase, students will be asked to come up with a vision as to what meaningful future can be conceived.

 This course has an irregular meeting schedule.